calmm-js/karet.xhr/README.md

 #### <a id="XHR-upError"></a> [≡](#contents) [`XHR.upError(xhr) ~> exception`](#XHR-upError)

-`XHR.upError` returns an observable property of the [`error`](https://developer.mozilla.org/en-US/docs/Web/Events/error) property of a failed XHR.
+`XHR.upError` returns a possibly observable property of the [`error`](https://developer.mozilla.org/en-US/docs/Web/Events/error) property of a failed XHR.

 #### <a id="XHR-upHasEnded"></a> [≡](#contents) [`XHR.upHasEnded(xhr) ~> boolean`](#XHR-upHasEnded)

-`XHR.upHasEnded` returns an observable boolean property that tells whether the upload operation of an ongoing XHR has [ended](https://developer.mozilla.org/en-US/docs/Web/Events/loadend).
+`XHR.upHasEnded` returns a possibly observable boolean property that tells whether the upload operation of an ongoing XHR has [ended](https://developer.mozilla.org/en-US/docs/Web/Events/loadend).

 #### <a id="XHR-upHasFailed"></a> [≡](#contents) [`XHR.upHasFailed(xhr) ~> boolean`](#XHR-upHasFailed)

-`XHR.upHasFailed` returns an observable boolean property that tells whether the upload operation of an ongoing XHR has [failed](https://developer.mozilla.org/en-US/docs/Web/Events/error).
+`XHR.upHasFailed` returns a possibly observable boolean property that tells whether the upload operation of an ongoing XHR has [failed](https://developer.mozilla.org/en-US/docs/Web/Events/error).

 #### <a id="XHR-upHasStarted"></a> [≡](#contents) [`XHR.upHasStarted(xhr) ~> boolean`](#XHR-upHasStarted)

-`XHR.upHasStarted` returns an observable boolean property that tells whether the upload operation of an ongoing XHR has [started](https://developer.mozilla.org/en-US/docs/Web/Events/loadstart).
+`XHR.upHasStarted` returns a possibly observable boolean property that tells whether the upload operation of an ongoing XHR has [started](https://developer.mozilla.org/en-US/docs/Web/Events/loadstart).

 #### <a id="XHR-upHasSucceeded"></a> [≡](#contents) [`XHR.upHasSucceeded(xhr) ~> boolean`](#XHR-upHasSucceeded)

-`XHR.upHasSucceeded` returns an observable boolean property that tells whether the upload operation of an ongoing XHR has [succeeded](https://developer.mozilla.org/en-US/docs/Web/Events/load).
+`XHR.upHasSucceeded` returns a possibly observable boolean property that tells whether the upload operation of an ongoing XHR has [succeeded](https://developer.mozilla.org/en-US/docs/Web/Events/load).
 Note that this does not take into account the HTTP response status, see [`XHR.status`](#XHR-status) and [`XHR.isHttpSuccess`](#XHR-isHttpSuccess).

 #### <a id="XHR-upHasTimedOut"></a> [≡](#contents) [`XHR.upHasTimedOut(xhr) ~> boolean`](#XHR-upHasTimedOut)

-`XHR.upHasTimedOut` returns an observable boolean property that tells whether the upload operation of an ongoing XHR has [timed out](https://developer.mozilla.org/en-US/docs/Web/Events/timeout).
+`XHR.upHasTimedOut` returns a possibly observable boolean property that tells whether the upload operation of an ongoing XHR has [timed out](https://developer.mozilla.org/en-US/docs/Web/Events/timeout).

 #### <a id="XHR-upIsProgressing"></a> [≡](#contents) [`XHR.upIsProgressing(xhr) ~> boolean`](#XHR-upIsProgressing)

-`XHR.upIsProgressing` returns an observable boolean property that tells whether the upload operation of an ongoing XHR is [progressing](https://developer.mozilla.org/en-US/docs/Web/Events/progress).
+`XHR.upIsProgressing` returns a possibly observable boolean property that tells whether the upload operation of an ongoing XHR is [progressing](https://developer.mozilla.org/en-US/docs/Web/Events/progress).

 #### <a id="XHR-upLoaded"></a> [≡](#contents) [`XHR.upLoaded(xhr) ~> number`](#XHR-upLoaded)

-`XHR.upLoaded` returns an observable property of the [`loaded`](https://developer.mozilla.org/en-US/docs/Web/Events/progress) property of an ongoing XHR.
+`XHR.upLoaded` returns a possibly observable property of the [`loaded`](https://developer.mozilla.org/en-US/docs/Web/Events/progress) property of an ongoing XHR.

 #### <a id="XHR-upTotal"></a> [≡](#contents) [`XHR.upTotal(xhr) ~> number`](#XHR-upTotal)

-`XHR.upTotal` returns an observable property of the [`total`](https://developer.mozilla.org/en-US/docs/Web/Events/progress) property of an ongoing XHR.
+`XHR.upTotal` returns a possibly observable property of the [`total`](https://developer.mozilla.org/en-US/docs/Web/Events/progress) property of an ongoing XHR.